-Lumpectomy; Wide local excision; Breast conservation surgery; Breast sparing surgery; Partial mastectomy
+Lumpectomy; Wide local excision; Breast conservation surgery; Breast-sparing surgery; Partial mastectomy; Segmental resection; Tylectomy

-If the breast cancer can be seen on imaging tests but the doctor cannot feel it when examining you, a wire localization will be done before the surgery.
+Sometimes, the health care provider cannot feel the lump when examining you.
+However, it can be seen on imaging results.
+In this case, a wire localization will be done before the surgery.

-The surgeon makes a small cut on your breast and removes the cancer and some of the normal breast tissue around it.
-The sample is sent to a pathologist who examines it and makes sure all the cancer has been removed.
+The surgeon makes a small cut on your breast.
+The cancer and some of the normal breast tissue around it is removed.
+A pathologist examines a sample of the removed tissue to make sure all the cancer has been taken out.

-Surgery to remove a breast cancer is usually the first step in treatment.
+Surgery to remove a breast cancer is most often the first step in treatment.

 The choice of which surgery is best for you can be difficult.
-Sometimes, it is hard to know whether lumpectomy or mastectomy is best.
-You and the health care providers who are treating your breast cancer will decide together.
+It may be hard to know whether lumpectomy or mastectomy (removal of the entire breast) is best.
+You and the providers who are treating your breast cancer will decide together.
+In general:

 Risks for any surgery are:

 The appearance of your breast may change after surgery.
-You may notice dimpling, a scar, or a difference in shape between the two breasts.
-You may also have numbness in the breast area.
+You may notice dimpling, a scar, or a difference in shape between your breasts.
+Also, the area of the breast around the incision may be numb.

 You may need another procedure to remove more breast tissue if tests show the cancer is too close to the edge of the tissue already removed.

 The recovery period is very short for a simple lumpectomy.
-You should have little pain.
-If you do feel pain, you can take pain medicine, such as acetaminophen (Tylenol).
+Many women have little pain, but if you do feel pain, you can take pain medicine, such as acetaminophen.